 In the past two centuries, Ossolineum has constituted a vital defining element in the Polish cultural scene.
 The list of eminent Polish personalities associated with the Institute is impressively long – and by no means conclusive.
 The Ossolineum library and museum’s possessions are among the most valuable in Poland.
 They are ever increasing in number, with many collections, archives and individual items deserving monographs of their own.

-We are not the ones to be singing our own praises, but we would like you to get to know us better.
 In this series, we present books that promote the Ossoliński National Institute’s past and current activity.

 In the anniversary year, we released, among others, a history of the Institute in quotations and pictures entitled A Treasury.
 200 Years of Ossolineum (in cooperation with the KARTA Center) and a pioneer publication: The Catalogue of the 16th-Century Books from the Ossolineum Historical Collection.